Charles Victor Robertson

-Charles Victor Robertson (9 October 1882 – 26 May 1951) (CVR) was a New Zealand - Australian businessman, politician and educator who played a major part in the development of modern accountancy, brokerage, and business education in Australia, New Zealand and the United Kingdom.
+Charles Victor Robertson (9 October 1882 – 26 May 1951) was a New Zealand - Australian businessman, politician and educator who played a major part in the development of modern accountancy, brokerage, and business education in Australia, New Zealand and the United Kingdom.
 He was the governing director and founder of Hemingway & Robertson, Hemingway Robertson Institute, and Australasian Assets and Goodwill, positions he held until his death.
 He was also the last president of the Stock Exchange of Melbourne, and the first chairman of the Melbourne branch of the Liberal Party of Australia.